Dashboard Design

 Alerts and Notifications

-For dashboards with significant alert volume, we build a notification centre: a dedicated area showing recent alerts with status.
-Users can see what's been flagged, what's been acknowledged, and what's been resolved.
+For dashboards with significant alert volume, we build a notification centre: a dedicated area showing recent alerts with status, acknowledgement, and resolution.
 Historical alerts create an audit trail and help identify patterns.
+The design of alert thresholds and escalation paths is covered in more detail in our guide to operational dashboards.

 Personalisation and Customisation